elvinlife/Prism/MidtermProject4/README.md

 ## Repository management and submission

 1. We suggest you to continue to work on your repo of midterm project.
 2. Submit a report in pdf on Compass2g.
 Please don't submit code.
+One submission for one team is enough.

 ## Code provided
 No additional code will be provided for this assignment since the work is mostly related to adding compatibility across modules.